-Szechuan Green Beans are crisp, spicy and full of tangy flavor.
+Szechuan Green Beans are crisp, spicy and full of tangy flavor and definitely my favorite vegetable on a take out menu!
 Green beans are pan-fried crisp with garlic and a simple sauce.

 Spicy Szechuan Green Beans

-We love these Szechuan Green Beans because they’re the perfect complement to a fun take-out-inspired meal!
+We love these Szechuan Green Beans because they’re the perfect complement almost any meal.

 Eat them hot or cold, over a plate of rice or in a stir fry cooked with tofu, chicken, or ground pork or beef.

 GREEN BEANS Fresh from the garden or the local market is my first choice.
 Frozen will work in this recipe too.

 SEASONINGS Here, we briefly sauté the green beans in oil, garlic, and ginger.
 Toss in a little soy sauce, garlic chili paste, and a splash of sesame oil before serving.

 VARIATIONS Too spicy?
 Simply decrease the amount of Sambal.
 Sweeten it up if you’d like, add two teaspoons of brown sugar!